aldavis/azSvcBusFanIn/README.md

-# cobra
-Example of using the "Fan-In" pattern with Azure Service Bus
+# Example of using the "Fan-In" pattern with Azure Service Bus

 ## Purpose
 This example shows how to set up a "Fan-In" pattern by using Auto Forward on subscriptions.